-30The alternative would be to assume different productivities and thereby different endogenous selection rates.
-However, Figure A.6 shows that wage levels in these different quintiles are very similar.
+31The alternative would be to assume different productivities and thereby different endogenous selection rates.
+However, Table A.6 shows that wage levels in these different quintiles are very similar.
 Therefore, we abstain from this solution.

-Merkl and van Rens (2019), we use an inverse Pareto distribution for the idiosyncratic training cost distribution (see Appendix A.11 for the equivalence proof).
-In line with Kohlbrecher et al. (2016) and other matching function estimations, we set the elasticity of the underlying matching function with respect to unemployment to $\gamma = 0.65$.
+In order to obtain comparability with the standard search and matching model, following Merkl and van Rens (2019), we use an inverse Pareto distribution for the idiosyncratic training cost distribution (see Appendix A.13 for the equivalence proof).32 In line with Kohlbrecher et al. (2016) and other matching function estimations, we set the elasticity of the underlying matching function with respect to unemployment to $\psi = 0.65$.

 We target the steady state selection rate to 0.45 to obtain the average unemployment rate from 1979-2014 (0.08).
 To reach this target, we set the fixed ex-post hiring costs to hc = -0.22 (the sum of fixed and average idiosyncratic training costs is 0.06 in steady state).
 In order to target the estimated effects of wage cyclicalities on employment cyclicalities $(\hat{\gamma}1 = -0.46)$, we set the distributional parameter for the cumulative distribution function $\eta_t = \left(\frac{\tilde{\varepsilon}t}{\chi}\right)^{\frac{1-\psi}{\psi}}$ to $\chi = 3.58$.
-As our estimation is performed based on annual data, we explain in Appendix A.10 how we do the aggregation from quarterly simulated to annual data to ensure comparability.
+As our estimation is performed based on annual data, we explain in Appendix A.12 how we do the aggregation from quarterly simulated to annual data to ensure comparability.
 The next subsection contains a detailed discussion of how the micro estimation affects the macroeconomic outcomes.